Van Cleef & Arpels amethyst floral earrings from the Hawaii collection

 The beauty of the violet gemstone shines in designs by Van Cleef & Arpels, Stephen Silver, Brent Neale, David Yurman and Marco Bicego.

 Amethyst, a variety of the quartz family and February’s birthstone, possesses a rich purple/violet color.
-Sometimes known as the “Queen of Quartz,” amethyst is considered the most prized and valuable gemstone in the quartz family.
+Gem enthusiasts and collectors consider amethyst the most prized and valuable gemstone in the quartz family.
+They sometimes call it the “Queen of Quartz.”
 Amethyst’s clarity and high color saturation have made it an ideal stone for jewelry for millennia.
 The stone can be cut and set in a variety of ways due to its relative hardness of seven on the Mohs scale (at 10, diamonds are the hardest gemstones).

 Like most gemstones, many myths and beliefs are associated with amethysts.
-People in ancient Greece wore amethysts and carved the stone into drinkware, because it was believed to protect against intoxication.
+People in ancient Greece wore amethyst jewelry because they believed the stone protected against intoxication.
 Amethyst’s name comes directly from that belief, combining amethystos,meaning not, and methysko, meaning intoxicate.
 Medieval soldiers believed amethysts gave protection during battle.
 The color purple is, and has been, associated with royalty for centuries.
-Amethysts are often prominently set in royal jewels, regalia and ceremonial objects.
+Amethysts appear prominently in royal jewels, regalia and ceremonial objects.

 Modern amethyst jewelry designs go beyond the traditional cuts and settings.
-Amethyst is a versatile stone that can be carved into beads, cut into cabochons and faceted.
-Amethyst is generally set in yellow gold to set off its rich hue, but it can also be set in white gold or platinum, particularly when paired with diamonds.
-Because of its versatility, amethyst can be set in pieces suited for everyday wear as well as high jewelry.
+Amethyst is a versatile stone.
+It can be carved into beads, cut into cabochons and faceted.
+Jewelers generally set amethyst in yellow gold to highlight its rich hue, but they also set it in white gold or platinum alongside diamonds.
+Because of its versatility, jewelers can set amethyst in pieces suited for everyday wear as well as high jewelry.

 One of a Kind